armory/docs/content/en/docs/spinnaker-user-guides/terraform-use-integration.md

 - For **Terraform Artifacts**, add a new file and select the `planfile` from the dropdown.
 This is the file that you created during the Plan stage and verified during the Manual Judgment stage.
 - All other fields can be left blank or with their default values for this example.

 Run the pipeline!
-For more information about any of the fields discussed in this example or steps for how to configure your own stage, see [Creating a Terraform Integration stage](#creating-a-terraform-integration-stage)
+For more information about any of the fields discussed in this example or steps for how to configure your own stage, see [Creating a Terraform Integration stage](#creating-a-terraform-integration-stage).

 ## Creating a Terraform Integration stage